afforeroc/express-cf/README.md

 express --view=pug express-app
 ```

-* Access the root folder of app
+* Access the root folder of app and install all necessary libraries
 ```
 cd express-app
 ```

-* Install all necessary libraries
 ```
 npm install
 ```